MathSci/fecon236/docs/READ/fe-97_Maintenance.md

 This is the site from which the world will `pip install fecon236` so great care must be taken here.

+- Upload project to PyPI *only* from the *master* branch.
 - For ./bin/up-pypi, verify whether wheel is Universal (2/3) or Pure (3).
+- Execute ./bin/up-pypi with version argument.
 - Bump VERSION.
-- Upload project to PyPI *only* from the *master* branch.
+- Commit annotated tag to master branch.
-- Execute ./bin/up-pypi without version argument.

 ### References